refactico/design-system/generic-questionnaire/implementation-status.md

 This document tracks the implementation status of the generic questionnaire system based on the specification in `generic-questionnaire-spec.md`.

-## Current Status: 🟡 Planning Phase
+## Current Status: 🟢 Phase 1 In Progress

-The generic questionnaire system is currently in the planning phase.
-Implementation has not yet begun.
+The generic questionnaire system is in Phase 1: Foundation.
+Base components are being created.

 ## Implementation Phases

-### Phase 1: Foundation (Not Started)
+### Phase 1: Foundation (In Progress)
-- [ ] Review and finalize specification
+- [x] Review and finalize specification
-- [ ] Design component architecture
+- [x] Design component architecture
-- [ ] Set up project structure
+- [x] Set up project structure
+- [x] Create base components: r-textarea, r-heading, r-range, r-file-upload, r-currency-input
 - [ ] Create base form renderer component

 ### Phase 2: Core Components (Not Started)